 Dolomiti Bellunesi National Park

-The national park, established in 1988, has been a UNESCO World Heritage Site since 2009.
+Established in 1988, the national park has been a UNESCO World Heritage Site since 2009.
 Its area is relatively small, as it covers only 32 km2.
 It mainly includes mountainous and highland parts.
 Accordingly, its wildlife is mostly animals living in the mountains.
-You will also find lakes and rivers, with pastures and pine forest areas.
+You will also find lakes, rivers, pastures, and pine forest areas.

 Nature conservation areas

-In addition to the national park, there are 8 nature conservation areas in the mountain range.
+In addition to the national park, there are eight nature conservation areas in the mountain range.
 The size and geographical characteristics of these areas differ:

 • Ampezzo Dolomites Nature Conservation Park